 Linux: Vulkan 1.0/OpenGL 4.5 drivers.
 Tested on x86-64bit Ubuntu

 Mac OS and iOS are not supported, yet.
 But we are working on it: Basemark GPU 1.2 will support Apple’s operating systems.
-It will be ready in the second half of 2019.
+It will be ready in the 1st quarter of 2020.

 Adaptive Scalable Texture Compression (ASTC)